 So now my go-to brewing method is a cold brew in the refrigerator.

-Although the tea is delicious made both ways, I prefer the cold brew method because the tea is already cold when it’s time to serve, and I don’t want to run a risk of bacteria forming in the tea.
+I prefer the cold brew method because the tea is already cold when it’s time to serve, and I don’t want to run a risk of bacteria forming in the tea.

 Even with refrigerator tea, I like to make just as much as I’m going to use within a day and then if I need more, I clean out the glass container really good and make another fresh batch.